mynameisfho/My-Data-Analyst-Portofolio/Predicting Outcomes of Car Insurance Claims/README.md

 ![image](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Predicting%20Outcomes%20of%20Car%20Insurance%20Claims/car_insurance.jpg)

-### Insurance companies
+### Description:
-invest significant time and resources into optimizing their pricing strategies and accurately predicting the likelihood of customers filing claims.
+**Insurance companies** invest significant time and resources into optimizing their pricing strategies and accurately predicting the likelihood of customers filing claims.
 In many countries, car insurance is legally required to drive on public roads, making the market quite large.

 With this in mind, On the Road car insurance has sought in building a model to predict whether a customer will file a claim during their policy period.
 Since they have limited expertise and infrastructure for deploying and managing machine learning models, they've asked to identify the single most important feature that leads to the best model performance, based on accuracy, so they can start with a simple model in production.

+### Tools:
+Python and Excel

+### Data:
-The customer data is provided in a CSV file named `car_insurance.csv`, along with a table that details the column names and descriptions.
+The customer data is provided in a CSV file named [`car_insurance.csv`](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Predicting%20Outcomes%20of%20Car%20Insurance%20Claims/car_insurance.csv), along with a table that details the column names and descriptions.

-## The dataset

 | Column | Description |
 |--------|-------------|